agersant/crystal/docs/api/script/thread_defer.md

 Registers a function that will be executed when this thread runs to completion or stops.

 {: .note}
-Deferred functions run for a thread run in the order opposite of their registration.
+Deferred functions run in the order opposite of their registration.

 ## Usage